PYangLab/SwitchClass/README.md

 ## Contact us

-If you have any enquiries, especially about performing PhosR to analyse your phosphoproteomic data, please contact di.xiao@sydney.edu.au.
+If you have any enquiries about SwitchClass, please contact di.xiao@sydney.edu.au.
 We are also happy to receive any suggestions and comments.